How can Casamona help you invest in Barcelona?

-Casamona has been operating in Barcelona for more than 15 years building strong relationships with local contacts and investors.
-Casamona can help you find buildings and development properties for sale in Barcelona.
-To invest in Barcelona, please email Tine@casamona.com for more information.
+Casamona has been operating in Barcelona since 2004, building strong relationships with local contacts and investors.
+We can help you find buildings and development properties for sale in Barcelona.
+To invest in Barcelona, please email Tine@casamona.com for more information

-Casamona is opening new ways to help our clients to get the best interest and business opportunities.
-We have a variety of investment opportunities in the center and in the outskirts of Barcelona.
+Casamona is opening new ways to help our clients get the best business opportunities.
+We have a variety of investment opportunities in the centre and in the outskirts of Barcelona, here are more details:

-If you are renovating a property and are in the need of a project manager, Casamona can help you out!
+If you are renovating a property and are in the need of a project manager, Casamona can help you!

 We provide services such as: